PISA-CA is a collaborative research project in active development at UC Davis and ARO-Volcani.

 from conditions in your specific field.

-Irrigation scheduling is calibrated for orchards 4+ years old.
+Calibrated for orchards 4+ years old.

 Young orchards (1–3 years) have sparse canopy and shallow roots —

 this tool may overestimate their water needs.
-Consult your local advisor for young orchard irrigation.

 By using this tool you accept full responsibility for any irrigation decisions made.